The Pirate Bay: Autopsy photos

 In September 2008, the Swedish media reported that the public preliminary investigation protocols concerning a child murder case known as the Arboga case had been made available through a torrent on The Pirate Bay.
 In Sweden, preliminary investigations became publicly available the moment a lawsuit is filed and can be ordered from the court by any individual.
 The document included pictures from the autopsy of the two murdered children, which caused their father Nicklas Jangestig to urge the website to have the pictures removed.
 The Pirate Bay refused to remove the torrent.
 The number of downloads increased to about 50,000 a few days later.
-On 11 September 2008, the website's press contact Peter Sunde participated in the debate program Debatt on the public broadcaster SVT.
-Sunde had agreed to participate on the condition that the father Nicklas Jangestig would not take part in the debate.
+On 11 September 2008, Sunde participated in the debate program Debatt on the public broadcaster SVT.
+He had agreed to participate on the condition that the children's father, Nicklas Jangestig, would not take part in the debate.
 Jangestig ultimately did participate in the program by telephone, which made Sunde feel betrayed by SVT.
 This caused The Pirate Bay to suspend all of its press contacts the following day.

-"I don't think it's our job to judge if something is ethical or unethical or what other people want to put out on the internet", said The Pirate Bay's spokesperson Peter Sunde to TV4.
+"I don't think it's our job to judge if something is ethical or unethical or what other people want to put out on the internet", Sunde said to TV4.